-Cirrus Logic, Inc. ("Cirrus Logic," "We," "Us," "Our," or the "Company") develops high-precision, analog and mixed-signal integrated circuits ("ICs") for a broad range of innovative customers.
-Building on our diverse analog and mixed-signal product portfolio, Cirrus Logic delivers highly optimized products for a variety of audio, industrial and energy-related applications.
+Cirrus Logic, Inc. ("Cirrus Logic," "We," "Us," "Our," or the "Company") is a leader in high performance, low-power integrated circuits ("ICs") for audio and voice signal processing applications.
+Cirrus Logic's products span the entire audio signal chain, from capture to playback, providing innovative products for the world's top smartphones, tablets, digital headsets, wearables and emerging smart home applications.

 We were incorporated in California in 1984, became a public company in 1989, and were reincorporated in the State of Delaware in February 1999.
 Our primary facility housing engineering, sales and marketing, and administration functions is located in Austin, Texas.
-We also have offices in various other locations in the United States, United Kingdom, Australia and Asia, including the People's Republic of China, Hong Kong, South Korea, Japan, Singapore, and Taiwan.
-Our common stock, which has been publicly traded since 1989, is listed on the NASDAQ Global Select Market under the symbol CRUS.
+We also have offices in various other locations in the United States, United Kingdom, Sweden, Spain, Australia and Asia, including the People's Republic of China, Hong Kong, South Korea, Japan, Singapore, and Taiwan.
+Our common stock, which has been publicly traded since 1989, is listed on the NASDAO Global Select Market under the symbol CRUS.